OpenDreamKit/OpenDreamKit.github.io/meetings/2015-09-02-Kickoff/projects.md

 ## Communication

 - Website
   Any significant change needed?
-Links to the task tracker?
+  - Links to the task tracker?
+  - List of the different sites and people with links to the presentations during the Kickoff
+  - ...

 - Logo
 - 5-slide presentation of OpenDreamKit